The Churches of Britain and Ireland

 South Scarle, St. Helen.
 From an old postcard in Reg Dosell's Collection.
 Two modern views - 1, 2. both © David Regan (2011).
 Link.
 Grade I listed - link.

 South Wheatley, the almost hidden remains of St. Helen.
-It was abandoned in favour of the church at North Wheatley in 1881. © David Regan (2011).
-Link.
+It was abandoned in favour of the church at North Wheatley in 1881.
+SK 7664 8553. © David Regan (2011).
+Another view - happily, the ivy had now been removed.

 Staunton-in-the-Vale, St. Mary.
 Four interior views - 1, 2, 3, 4, and the font.
 Part of an aircraft propeller forms part of a memorial to the crew of a Lancaster which crashed nearby during WWII.
 All © David Regan (2011).
 Link1.
 Link2.